EOCOnline/ArcTree/README.md

 }
 ```

+- Try https://duckduckgo.com/?q=json+validator as a nice way to spot formatting
+  errors.
 - URLs can be relative/incremental to their parent or specified completely, as
   noted in the Options section above.
+- Only the initial call to `buildArcTree()` should ignore the optional URL
+  value.
+If so, the first url in the JSON file will be automatically selected as
-- BUG: Currently the base URL is hardcoded in the `arc-tree.js` file!
+  the is hardcoded in the `arc-tree.js` file!
 Search for
   `baseUrl = "https:\\fema.gov"` in the function `fileChange()` & manually
   change this for your situation.
 - If the `children` node is missing, the tree will be built, but they won't be